Sharing Expenses as a Couple: Making it fair

 Consider what you could lose if you broke up and talk with your significant other about how you would protect each other.

-If marriage is a part of your future, consider a prenuptial agreement.
+If marriage is a part of your future, create a financial mission statement together, and consider a prenuptial agreement.

 It may be an awkward conversation, but if you care about and love each other, you need to be able to discuss challenging topics like this.